anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the PER was signed with the private key corresponding to the pledge EE certificate, which is contained in the JWS Protected Header of the PER.
 * the pledge identified by its EE certificate is accepted to join the domain after successful validation of the corresponding PVR.

-If the registrar is unable to process the request or validate the PER, it MUST respond with an HTTP client error status code to the Registrar-Agent.
+If the registrar is unable to process the request or validate the PER, it responds with an HTTP client error status code to the Registrar-Agent.
-The following client error status codes SHOULD be used:
+The following client error status codes can be used:

 * 400 Bad Request: if the registrar detects an error in the format of the request.
 * 401 Unauthorized: if the signature of the PER cannot be verified.